Eventdisplay/Eventdisplay_AnalysisScripts_CTA/IPRgeneration/README.md

 3. produceGraphFromDST.sh - Calculate the graphs from the DST file produced in the previous step.
 The results will be saved in the current directory as "pedestals-TEL-dst.root".

-3. mergeIPRGraphs.C - Merge all graphs calculated into root file
+4. mergeIPRGraphs.C - Merge all graphs calculated into root file

+5. saveLogFiles.sh - Save all log files into the prod5-IPR.root file.